Feature: #106839 - Introduce shell auto-completion for the typo3 command

 Dynamic installation

-Add this to the end of your shell configuration file (e.g. "~/.bashrc"):
+Add an eval line to your shell configuration file (for example ~/.bashrc):

 Copied!